 Important: If you have reached your Age Pension age, and you meet the Age Pension income and assets test, then you will be eligible for a FULL or PART Age Pension (see SuperGuide articles Am I eligible for the Australian Age Pension? and How do I apply for the Australian Age Pension?).

 Your savings have to last for all of your life, not just for the first 10 or 15 years of your retirement.
 Even so, the Age Pension is generally a back-up if you run out of money, or perhaps a key component of your retirement plans.

 The Australian Government Actuary releases life tables every 5 years (latest update was December 2014 to be updated again in December 2019), which outlines the average life expectancy for each age group from age zero to age 109, for females and for males.
 For example, if you retire at 65 years of age, then you can expect to live, on average, another 22 years, if you’re a female, and another 19 years if you’re a male.

 If you retire at 55 years of age, then you can expect to live, on average, another 31 years if you’re a female, or another 28 years if you’re a male (see table below).

 The longer you live, the longer you can expect to live in terms of life expectancy.
 At 55, a female’s life expectancy is 86.02 years (31.02 years to live), while at age 65, a female’s life expectancy is 87.05 years (22.05 years to live).

 The earlier you retire, the more money you will need for your retirement because you will be funding a longer retirement timeframe.
 The later you retire, the smaller is the lump sum needed because you are funding a shorter retirement, on average.

 The table below sets out the average life expectancies for 7 age groups.
-For a complete list of life expectancies see SuperGuide article Life expectancy: Will you outlive your retirement savings?
+For a complete list of life expectancies see SuperGuide article Understanding your life expectancy

 Average life expectancies: number of years to live on average from current age